 When your kids move out, your financial obligation is sure to shrink.
 Hopefully, by the time your kids reach adulthood, they can provide for all their financial needs on their own.
 You may want to keep some insurance in place to help your spouse, but it may also make sense to adjust your coverage amount when your kids move out.

 Financial independence means that your income from investments, pensions, Social Security, and more can support your lifestyle.
 For people who have saved aggressively and invested wisely, this could happen in their 40s or 50s.

 Once you’ve reached financial independence, it’s possible that you no longer need life insurance.
 Your assets may be able to support your dependents.

 Take Action: Buy Your Life Insurance Today

 The best time to buy life insurance is right now.
 By spending just five minutes on Ladder, you can complete an application and have a policy decision.
-Don’t wait to get the peace of mind that comes with having a life insurance policy in place.
+Don’t wait to get a life insurance policy in place.

 Ladder Insurance Services, LLC (CA license # OK22568; AR license # 3000140372) distributes term life insurance products issued by multiple insurers – for further details see ladderlife.com.
 All insurance products are governed by the terms set forth in the applicable insurance policy.
 Each insurer has financial responsibility for its own products.